autocontracts/permissioned-blocks/whitepaper.md

       tax = tax + balance * 20 / 100
   }
 ```
 Using a functional programming pattern, this function has parameters <i>balance</i> and <i>tax</i>, which are state information, and <i>commission</i>, which is an input.
 The state information is <b>not</b> stored on the blockchain, so <i>balance</i> and <i>tax</i> are <b>not</b> member variables of the contract.
-This is why we see that they are return by the function.
+This is why we see that they are returned by the function.

 1. Bob retrieves the latest <i>balance</i> and <i>tax</i> variables from the statechain.
 2. He makes a <b>Call</b> to the function calculateCommission with the variables <i>balance</i>, <i>tax</i> and <i>commission</i>.
 The function returns the new <i>balance</i> and <i>tax</i> state information. <br><b>Note:</b> This is not a <i>Transaction</i> sent to the blockchain network, it is a function call made on his own private blockchain node.
 3. Bob updates the statechain by adding the new <i>balance</i> and <i>tax</i> state information and he also records the <i>commission</i> variable he used as an input.
 This generates an IPFS address of the statechain, which is a hash of the new history of state changes.
 4. Bob saves the new statechain address in a member variable of the smart contract called <i>proposed_state</i>.
 He does this by sending a <b>Transaction</b> to the blockchain.
 5. The Endorser calls the same calculateCommission function as Bob did, using the previous state information <i>balance</i> and <i>tax</i> and the <i>commission</i> input parameter Bob.
-The Endorser stores the result in their instance of IPFS an verifies that the IPFS address stored in the <i>proposed_state</i> member variable is the same IPFS hash address.
+The Endorser stores the result in their instance of IPFS and verifies that the IPFS address stored in the <i>proposed_state</i> member variable is the same IPFS hash address.
 If so, the Endorser then copies the <i>proposed_state</i> value to another member variable of the smart contract called <i>state</i> which holds the new verified IPFS address of the statechain.

 ### Simple Contracts - No validation required
-Validation of the statechain is not necessary for use cases where the calculation of state change information doe not occuer.
+Validation of the statechain is not necessary for use cases where the calculation of state change information doe not occur.
 That is in scenarios where the smart contract does not have any functions related to the statechain.
 This may be where the statechain only holds digital content (e.g. a pdf file) that is linked to the smart contract.
 The owner creates the smart contract in order to control the behaviour of how the digital content is accessed and distributed.

 ### Multiple statechains
 A smart contract could be configured with a hybrid of two or more statechains.
 For example, depending upon the use-case, there may be one statechain no requiring validation, and other statechains requiring validation by multiple oracles.